mutantstandard/orxporter/docs/dzuk/image_formats.md

 #### `svgo` Optimised SVG
 Optimised SVG is the same format as SVG, but it's losslessly compressed to create a smaller file size.
 It requires an extra processing stage (which is very cheap on CPU), and it needs the dependency listed.
 Check the [svgcleaner](https://github.com/RazrFalcon/svgcleaner) repo to see the documentation for it so you can see what it does to the SVG files.

-orxporter uses svgcleaner with the following command:
+Orxporter uses svgcleaner with the following command:

 `svgcleaner <in file> <out file> --remove-metadata=no --quiet`